martinfrances107/rust_d3_geo/README.md

 ## Other To-do's

-Detail API changes such as
+### Document API changes such as
   * src/projection/clip_angle_reset()
   * src/projection/clip_extent_clear()

+### To be implemented
+  path/measure and measure-test.js
+  Identity.js and Identity-test.js

+### Missing test
+  area_test.rs: The stripes() function needs to be added so tests such as 'area: Polygon - stripes -45°, 45°' can be implmented.